 Stay warm in the museums

-The Modern art gallery displays the country’s modern history through art.
+The Modern Art gallery displays the country’s modern history through art.
 You will find paintings, installations and photographies there.
 It also hosts temporary exhibitions and I was lucky enough to see a big retrospective of the work of Slovenian photographer Stojan Kerbler.
 It was a great insight into people’s everyday life and a good addition to the rest of the exhibition.
 The place is not so big but I spent one hour and a half there, effortlessly.

 Hang out and sip on the best coffee

 Another good point for visiting the museums is the cafés located inside their buildings.
-This might be why I like the Modern art gallery so much… The café there is my favourite spot in Ljubljana (so far).
+This might be why I like the Museum of Modern art so much… The café there is my favourite spot in Ljubljana (so far).
 I go there every time and order AeroPress coffee.
 I just love it.
 AeroPress means that the coffee is brewed for a few seconds then pressed through a filter.
 They bring it to you in a beaker and a glass of wine!

 Walk up to the Castle